 The “429 Too Many Requests” is an HTTP status code that is designed to protect the server against DDoS attacks.
 The server comes with this error message when it receives a large number of simultaneous requests from a single place.
 Instead of processing the bulk request, it simply responds with an error message.

-A 429 error may also appear if your WordPress website uses a plugin that is of low standard with poor execution of codes and causes a large number of requests to the server.
+A 429 error may also appear if your WordPress website uses a plugin that is of low standard, with poor code execution of codes and causes a large number of requests to the server.
 To fix this error, WordPress developers must try to find the plugin that is causing the problem and then check for additional configuration or updates.

 It is one of the most common and frustrating errors you will experience on a WordPress website.
 This error is difficult to troubleshoot.
 The server displays a “500 Internal Server Error” when it knows something is wrong but is unsure what the exact problem is.
 The error can be due to a stale browser cache or a hardware failure.